iscc/iscc-sct/README.md

 ### Translation Matching

-One of the most interesting aspects of the Semantic Text-Code is its ability to generate **(near)-identical codes for translations of the same text**.
+One of the most interesting aspects of the Semantic Text-Code is its ability to generate **(near)-identical codes for translations or paraphrased versions of the same text**.
 This means that the same content, expressed in different languages, can be identified and linked, opening up new possibilities for cross-lingual content identification and similarity detection.

 ## Key Features